What is LizardSkin?

 LizardSkin TopCoat does not have any insulation or sound damping qualities, but is instead intended to add durability, traction, and a glossy appearance to the other auto insulation and sound deadening coatings.
 It can be used as a standalone product, if desired.

 What colors are available?

 LizardSkin-SC is available in flat black.
 Ceramic Insulation is available in both flat black and white.
 LizardSkin TopCoat is available in semi-gloss black.

 Will it prevent rusting?

 When applied to a properly prepared surface, LizardSkin products will create a seamless membrane, creating a constant protective moisture barrier with no gaps or seams.
 This will prevent future rust from forming by sealing the substrate from moisture.
 DO NOT APPLY LizardSkin coatings directly to rust.
-Existing rust MUST be treated prior to applying LizardSkin.
+Existing rust MUST be treated and a primer applied prior to applying LizardSkin.